dbos-inc/dbos-docs/docs/tutorials/scheduled-workflows.md

 First, define your workflow.
 Its parameters must be:
 - The `WorkflowContext`
 - The time that the run was scheduled (as a `Date`).
 - The time that the run was actually started (as a `Date`).
-This can be used to tell if an exacty-once workflow was started behind schedule.
+This can be used to tell if an exactly-once workflow was started behind schedule.

 ```typescript
 import { Scheduled, Workflow, WorkflowContext } from '@dbos-inc/dbos-sdk';